vinny/share-on/README.md

 Support 🆘
 ------------
-Support requests should be posted and discussed in the [Share On topic at phpBB.com](https://www.phpbb.com/customise/db/extension/shareon/support)
+Support requests should be posted and discussed in the [Share On at phpBB.com](https://www.phpbb.com/customise/db/extension/shareon/support)

 Donate 💲